Course type: Undergraduate degree

 Domestic students: You can qualify for undergraduate courses through: year 12 qualifications, adult entry (STAT/Bridging Program), TAFE/VET qualification, higher education transfers.
 Flinders also offers a range of special access schemes.
 Refer to undergraduate study applications.

-Additional requirements: For applicants applying for external mode of study (SATAC code 224535), additional to meeting the university's normal entry requirements, applicants should have good contact with a disability agency that will allow them to undertake their practical.
-To check your suitability for this course, prospective applicants should contact Dr Caroline Ellison, Disability and Community Inclusion Unit, at firstname.lastname@example.org or on telephone (08) 8201 3422.
+Additional requirements: For applicants applying for online mode of study (SATAC code 224535), additional to meeting the university's normal entry requirements, spplicants should have good contact with a disability agency that will allow them to undertake their practical.
+Please contact the Disability and Community Inclusion Unit email@example.com or phone (08) 8201 3745 for further advice.

 International students: Entry and English requirements